lmakarov/dde/docs/behat.md

 Choose Test Runner option *Defined in the configuration file*.

+Or you can choose `behat.yml` from your host machine (use *File* option in this case).
+It makes no difference.

 ### Run tests

 On the PhpStorm panel choose Behat debug configuration and run it: